Is your website WCAG 2.0, AODA Level ‘AA’ compliant?

 Accessibility for Ontarians with Disabilities Act (AODA) requires all private and non-profit organizations that have 50 or more employees as well as all public sector organizations to make their website accessible using WCAG 2.0 standards.

-Following the AODA and WCAG 2.0 guidelines will not only make your website accessible for people with disabilities, but can actually make it more user-friendly overall for anyone using your website.
+Following the AODA and WCAG 2.0 guidelines will not only make your website accessible for people with disabilities, but it can actually make your site more user-friendly overall for anyone viewing it.

 How can Emmatt help you?